IronArt1/ScooterMobileChallenge/ASSUMPTIONS.md

 * The rest of the task, like, Mobile clients part + tests + Swagger(API docs) will be done during the next week if you do not mind(we all have to make living, you know + I do not work during the weekends...), but here is a question.
-In the job description I haven't seen JS abilities, but you can be rest assured that I have those plenty...
+In the job description I haven't seen JS abilities, but you can be rest assured that I've got plenty of those, actually you can see it in my profile...
 Also I've done numbers of testing activities that you can see from my profile, so that will not be a problem in any way also.
 So the question is since the assessment process is all about evaluation of person's capabilities haven't we got already enough from the current state of the project?
 Please, get back to me on the matter